-With regard to the latter, and in particular, we have in the course of our work recently come across many families and individuals without access to the internet, indeed without a computer or tablet.
+With regard to the latter, and in particular, we had recently come across, in the course of our work many families and individuals without access to the internet, indeed without a computer or tablet.
 The term ‘digitally excluded’ is now being used to refer to such people- and we have thanks to the two funders a solution to the problem; the Broadband Access Programme(BAP), which, once proven, could be ‘rolled-out’ across the country.

 It involves working with our voluntary sector partners, the local authority and the Joseph Rowntree Foundation in identifying especially disadvantaged people, providing them with a free router and a low cost broadband connection with ‘easy in/easy out’ terms, ‘pay as you go’ and just for 30 days at a time and, the icing on the cake, unlimited broadband!

 Often people on low incomes are, understandably, wary of entering into even a twelve month contract: the BAP got around this.
 Initially, 200 homes in Hartlepool and Redcar would benefit, with more planned given the success of the project.